Last Updated: October 17, 2019

 - Investigation into matters of employee compliance with Federal, State, or local laws and regulations

-ClearStar customers who are processing EU and Swiss Personal Data are contractually required to provide a legally compliant Notice to their data subjects, prior to submitting screening requests to ClearStar.
+ClearStar customers who are processing EU, UK, and Swiss Personal Data are contractually required to provide a legally compliant Notice to their data subjects, prior to submitting screening requests to ClearStar.

 More information regarding the nature and scope of ClearStar’s data processing is available by contacting ClearStar in writing or by e-mail at the addresses listed on the Contact Us page or by writing to the contact listed below.

 The information obtained by ClearStar is only used for the original purpose to which the data subject has consented, unless a new consent is obtained.
 A data subject may request ClearStar stop the processing of data they had previously consented to by contacting ClearStar directly.
 In such case, ClearStar will make every attempt to stop the processing as quickly as possible.

 3. Accountability for Onward Transfer

 ClearStar may disclose EU, UK, or Swiss Personal Data to clients, or their agents who enter into a written agreement with ClearStar, in which the client agrees to comply with the FCRA, if applicable.
 These ClearStar customers are contractually required to provide a legally compliant Notice to their data subjects prior to submitting screening requests to ClearStar.

 ClearStar takes reasonable procedures to protect EU, UK, and Swiss Personal Data from loss, misuse and unauthorized access, disclosure, alteration and destruction.

 5. Data Integrity and Purpose Limitation